Professional editor, author of eight books, and co-author of six others.

 DRAMA/EMERGENCY:

-DITCHING SABOTAGED AIRCRAFT IN ATLANTIC OCEAN
+DITCHING SABOTAGED AIRCRAFT IN THE ATLANTIC OCEAN

 An emergency water landing under these conditions was a pilot's worst nightmare.